Size-exclusion chromatography

-Size-exclusion chromatography (SEC), also known as molecular sieve chromatography, is a chromatographic method in which molecules in solution are separated by their size, and in some cases molecular weight.
+Size-exclusion chromatography, also known as molecular sieve chromatography, is a chromatographic method in which molecules in solution are separated by their shape, and in some cases size.
 It is usually applied to large molecules or macromolecular complexes such as proteins and industrial polymers.
-Typically, when an aqueous solution is used to transport the sample through the column, the technique is known as gel-filtration chromatography, versus the name gel permeation chromatography, which is used when an organic solvent is used as a mobile phase.
+Typically, when an aqueous solution is used to transport the sample through the column, the technique is known as gel filtration chromatography, versus the name gel permeation chromatography, which is used when an organic solvent is used as a mobile phase.
 The chromatography column is packed with fine, porous beads which are commonly composed of dextran, agarose, or polyacrylamide polymers.
 The pore sizes of these beads are used to estimate the dimensions of macromolecules.
 SEC is a widely used polymer characterization method because of its ability to provide good molar mass distribution (Mw) results for polymers.

+Size-exclusion chromatography (SEC) is fundamentally different from all other chromatographic techniques in that separation is based on a simple procedure of classifying molecule sizes rather than any type of interaction.

 Applications

 The main application of size-exclusion chromatography is the fractionation of proteins and other water-soluble polymers, while gel permeation chromatography is used to analyze the molecular weight distribution of organic-soluble polymers.
 Either technique should not be confused with gel electrophoresis, where an electric field is used to "pull" molecules through the gel depending on their electrical charges.
 The amount of time a solute remains within a pore is dependent on the size of the pore.
 Larger solutes will have access to a smaller volume and vice versa.
 Therefore, a smaller solute will remain within the pore for a longer period of time compared to a larger solute.

-Another use of size exclusion chromatography is to examine the stability and characteristics of natural organic matter in water.
-In this method, Margit B. Muller, Daniel Schmitt, and Fritz H. Frimmel tested water sources from different places in the world to determine how stable the natural organic matter is over a period of time.
 Even though size exclusion chromatography is widely utilized to study natural organic material, there are limitations.
 One of these limitations include that there is no standard molecular weight marker; thus, there is nothing to compare the results back to.
 If precise molecular weight is required, other methods should be used.